mboehmic/proftpd-whmcs/README.md

 - The proftpd Group is the "gid" od the group in the ftpgroup table.
 Same for the field "proftpd userid".
 - Both the group id as well as the userid should exist in /etc/passwd

+The product allows the following actions in whmcs
+- create account
+- terminate account
+- change password
+- change package

 I have changed the field "passwd" in table "ftpuser" to varchar(40) (before varchar(32)) to be able to insert sha1 encrypted passwords.
+The automatically created password uses sha1 encryption.
 See file mysql.dump with a mysql dump of all 3 tables

 Tested on
 - Debian 11